 Monitor Reports Daily

 Perform a daily check on your search terms reports.
-This data will help you identify and exclude negative keywords from your Adwords, relieving you of costly, irrelevant searches.
+This data will help you identify and exclude negative keywords from your Google Ads, relieving you of costly, irrelevant searches.

 Increase Remarketing Efforts

 Devote time to remarketing – the process of targeting people who have already visited your website as well as their “lookalike audience,” that is, those who resemble the people who have visited your website.
 Your website patrons have “self-identified” themselves as potential customers.
 Converting someone who has already searched for your company and product (or has similar characteristics/qualities) takes far less effort and expense than identifying and converting a new prospective customer.